 Next Weather: 6 p.m. weather report

-WCCO meteorologist Chris Shaffer reports temperatures will remain warm and humid for a couple more days.
+WCCO meteorologist Chris Shaffer reports rain showers and near-average temperatures for Tuesday.

 View CBS News In